Kingston A400 Review (120GB): Affordable entry-level drive

 Now this isn’t the most exciting SSD you can get your hands on for testing, and it certainly isn’t among the fastest.
 What makes the Kingston A400 series interesting is the very attractive price point in relation to the manufacturer’s performance claims.

-You can often find the 120GB version that we’re testing here – a capacity fully adequate for installing and running any OS including Windows 10 – for around $25 online, which is a fantastic even for a small and basic drive.
+You can often find the 120GB version that we’re testing here – a capacity fully adequate for installing and running any OS including Windows 10 – for well below the $48 MSRP online, which is a fantastic even for a small and basic drive.
 It is also available in 240GB, 480GB and even 960GB capacities, out of which the 240GB model comes out on top in the GB/$ calculation at the time of writing.

 - Fast start-up, loading and file transfers